Eco-Dome: "Moon Cocoon"

 The Blueprints for this design are approved and built in Hesperia City and San Bernardino County, California, as well as other regions nationally and internationally.

-- The full Eco-Dome blueprint package (double unit) includes:
+- The full Eco-Dome blueprint package (single or double unit) includes:

 construction document blueprints, engineering calculations as permitted under the 1997 UBC / 2001 California Code, construction specification, title 24 energy calculations, and the engineering record.
 All plans are numbered.
 The above plans and materials are used in the Cal-Earth apprenticeship courses.